 Among other matters, Trade Laws prohibit companies and their employees, agents, clinical research organizations, legal counsel, accountants, consultants, contractors, and other partners from authorizing, promising, offering, providing, soliciting, or receiving directly or indirectly, corrupt or improper payments or anything else of value to or from recipients in the public or private sector.
 Violations of Trade Laws can result in substantial criminal fines and civil penalties, imprisonment, the loss of trade privileges, debarment, tax reassessments, breach of contract and fraud litigation, reputational harm, and other consequences.
 We have direct or indirect interactions with officials and employees of government agencies or government-affiliated hospitals, universities, and other organizations.
-We also expect our non-U.S. activities to increase in time.
-We engage third parties for clinical trials and/or to obtain necessary permits, licenses, patent registrations, and other regulatory approvals.
+We also expect our non-U.S. activities, particularly in China, to increase in time.
+We engage third parties for clinical studies and/or to obtain necessary permits, licenses, patent registrations, and other regulatory approvals.
 We can be held liable for the corrupt or other illegal activities of our personnel, agents, or partners, even if we do not explicitly authorize or have prior knowledge of such activities.

-We are establishing international operations and conducting clinical trials outside of the United States, including in China, and a number of risks associated with international operations could materially and adversely affect our business.
+We have international operations, including in China, and conduct clinical studies outside of the United States.
+A number of risks associated with international operations could materially and adversely affect our business.